BrippneyVargas/Group-4-CS2450/Task_manager_app/Docs/meeting_minutes/Sprint_2/week_4.md

 1. Devin presented UML.
 2. The group discusseed our Model/View/Controller structure.
 3. The group discussed decorated fucntions and how they can be used for our project.
-4. The group discussed JSON files, and ho we can use it.
+4. The group discussed JSON files, and how we can use it.

 ## Announcements